If you have no money for Christmas then it can feel like the worst thing in the whole world.

 The right mindset

-To create a magical time even though you are too poor for Christmas you need ot have the right mindset.
+To create a magical time even though you are feeling too poor for Christmas, you need to try and get into the right mindset.

 Look at what you CAN do, not what you can’t